 Check out the PGA Digital Golf Academy which offers a range of free video tutorials

-4. Video your own golf swing for analysis
+4. Video tape your own golf swing for analysis

 Many pros agree that watching your own golf swing can be one of the most effective ways to improving as it allows you to see what you might be doing wrong, even when it feels right.

 If, however, you can see the problem but don’t seem able to correct it you might want to consider sending the video off to a golf pro to get their feedback through a service like Golf Channel’s ‘Swing Fix’.
 Email through your video, select a pro from their extensive list and the pro will take a look and email a video analysis of your golf swing back to you.

 Golf pros such as Keegan Bradley are using gadgets like golf swing monitors to get instant feedback on each swing.
 The Zepp is just such a gadget with a tiny chip which clips to your glove to give you instant swing feedback including 3D swing imaging, club speed, swing plane, tempo, backswing position and hip rotation.
 Link it to the app on your smart phone or mobile device and you can watch it back and even compare your swing to the pros!

 - Learn golf with a pro at the Marc Farry Golf Academy in Mauritius

 - Discover the secret to finding the perfect balance between a luxury golf holiday and a 5* beach holiday

 - Find out why relaxation might be the key to improving your golf technique